TheArtificial/rails-wiki/README.md

 ## Installation

-Add Rails Wiki to your Gemfile
+Add rails-wiki to your Gemfile

     gem 'rails-wiki'